By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 If every time you feel the sound of hissing you run for your life you will be hiding from a lot of kittens.
 We talked a little about developing a scale of anxiety and learning to adjust the volume in a previous post on “selective desensitization.”

 Anger is a similar creature.
-Lots of people have only two extremes when it comes to anger, not-angry and violently-angry.
-People caught in these two extreme modes of feeling anger jump from not angry to furiously angry at the drop of a – well it could be a drop of almost anything.
+Lots of people have only two extremes when it comes to anger, not-angry, and violently angry.
+People caught in these two extreme modes of feeling anger jump from not-angry to furiously angry at the drop of a – well it could be a drop of almost anything.

 One method used in anger management is to develop a scale.
 Say your anger is at zero when you are feeling happy and loved.
 When you “lose your temper” your anger is at a ten.
 How might you develop a scale of degrees of anger in-between?

 One way of developing this scale or tape measure for your emotions is to find other similar words for your anger and place them on a scale.
-First let’s scale the anger creature and then our old sometimes-friend anxiety.
+First, let’s scale the anger creature, and then our old sometimes-friend anxiety.

 What other words might describe feeling sort of like anger but more or less intense?

-How about – annoyance, irritation, fury, rage, antagonism, ire, wrath, dander, exasperation, rile, aggravate, provoke and so on.
+How about – annoyance, irritation, fury, rage, antagonism, ire, wrath, dander, exasperation, rile, aggravate, provoke, and so on.
 While these words may not say anger to all of you, you can see that there is a lot of difference between rage and irritation.
 If you go looking I bet you can find more words that describe feelings similar to anger.

-No comes the challenge.
+Now comes the challenge.
 When you find yourself going from not-angry to furiously rage-full how can you turn the volume down on that anger and move from an anger rating of 10 to say a 6 or 5?

 Learning to turn the volume up and down on emotions is a skill called emotional regulation.
 Being able to feel the necessary level of feelings when you need them can make your life a whole lot better.